SahilSameer18/SahilSameer18/README.md

 **What makes it stand out:**
 - 🗺️ Combines **Gemini AI + Google Places API** for itineraries grounded in real locations and hotels
-- ⚡ Full travel plan generated in **under 20 seconds** ,including routes, stays & daily activities
+- ⚡ Full travel plan generated in **under 20 seconds**, including routes, stays & daily activities
 - 🌐 Deployed on a custom domain ([safarai.in](https://www.safarai.in/))

 <p>